geetikajhanji11/crowdfunding-dapp/README.md

 # Crowd funding

+Crowdfunding provides an easy way to find cash for innovative project ideas.
+By incorporating Peer to Peer smart contract for crowdfunding we plan to remove the traditional transaction fees and platform fees normally associated with other crowdfunding platforms.
+The objective of our project is to create a reliable application so that every new idea gets life.
+We plan to design a crowdfunding site which is a blockchain based website.
+We will provide an easy to use interface for everyone to create and post their ideas on this application.
+These ideas then become public to everyone.
+Anyone who wishes to support their ideas can contribute.
+All these processes are done in an interactive manner.

 ## Project Features

 - **Wallet Connect**: It is required for a user to have a cryptocurrency wallet (eg. Metamask) in order to interact with our application.